A Step-by-Step Guide for Setting Up a Self-Directed IRA

 Setting up a Self-Directed IRA opens up a world of investment opportunities beyond what traditional brokers can offer.
 By following these steps, you can take control of your retirement portfolio and diversify with a variety of asset types like real estate, precious metals, and more.
 Start by selecting the right type of account for your needs, choose an investment strategy that aligns with your goals, and fund your account using transfers, rollovers, or direct contributions.
 It’s that easy.

 While the process may seem daunting, breaking it down into manageable steps makes it much more approachable.
-Just give us a call here at American IRA at 866-7500-IRA to learn more.
+Interested in learning more about Self-Directed IRAs?
+Contact American IRA, LLC at 866-7500-IRA (472) for a free consultation.
+Download our free guides or visit us online at www.AmericanIRA.com.